VisioMath: Benchmarking Figure-based Mathematical Reasoning in LMMs: Related Work

 \textbf{Mathematical Reasoning Benchmarks.} Various datasets have been proposed to evaluate the mathematical capabilities.
-Text-based benchmarks such as GSM8K~\cite{cobbe2021trainingverifierssolvemath}, MATH~\cite{hendrycks2021measuringmathematicalproblemsolving}, and AIME2024 are widely used.
-To evaluate mathematical reasoning requiring visual understanding, such as geometry and function graph analysis, several multimodal datasets have recently emerged, for example, Math-Verse~\cite{zhang2024evaluatingperformancelargelanguage}, Math-Vista~\cite{lu2024mathvistaevaluatingmathematicalreasoning}, and Math-Vision~\cite{wang2024measuringmultimodalmathematicalreasoning}.
+Text-based benchmarks such as GSM8K~\citep{cobbe2021trainingverifierssolvemath} and MATH~\citep{hendrycks2021measuringmathematicalproblemsolving} are widely used.
+To evaluate mathematical reasoning requiring visual understanding, such as geometry and function graph analysis, several multimodal datasets have recently emerged, for example, Math-Verse~\citep{zhang2024evaluatingperformancelargelanguage}, Math-Vista~\citep{lu2024mathvistaevaluatingmathematicalreasoning}, and Math-Vision~\citep{wang2024measuringmultimodalmathematicalreasoning}.
 Nonetheless, as LMMs advance in multi-image reasoning, these single-image-focused benchmarks are increasingly inadequate for evaluating their full capabilities.
 In response, recent research efforts have begun to explore more complex multi-image reasoning scenarios that better reflect the real-world demands of mathematical problem-solving.
-Despite recent advances, a key limitation persists: existing multi-image benchmarks often neglect figure-based answer choices, which are common in mathematics education and standardized assessments (e.g., geometry problems with diagrammatic options).
-This gap underscores the need for new benchmarks that support multi-image reasoning with visual answer selections.
+Despite recent advances, a key limitation persists: existing multi-image benchmarks such as MathVerse-mv~\citep{li2024llavanextinterleavetacklingmultiimagevideo} and MV-Math~\citep{wang2025mvmathevaluatingmultimodalmath} often neglect figure-based answer options, which are common in mathematics domain (e.g., geometry problems with diagrammatic options).
+This gap underscores the need for new benchmarks that support figure-based multi-image reasoning.